 Shropshire

 § This page gives an overview of the Shropshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Shropshire is a largely rural and historic county on the border with Wales, known for its medieval market towns, castles, and the birthplace of the Industrial Revolution in Ironbridge Gorge, a UNESCO World Heritage Site.
 Key towns include Shrewsbury (the county town) and Telford, one of the UK’s largest new towns.
 The ceremonial county includes two unitary authorities: Shropshire Council and Telford and Wrekin Council, both operating independently but under the same ceremonial umbrella.

-The administrative boundary of Shropshire can be viewed on OpenStreetMap: District Boundary of Shropshire.
+The administrative boundary of Shropshire can also be viewed on OpenStreetMap: District Boundary of Shropshire.

 Key Facts about Shropshire